 - Apply for a loan if needed

 What are your sales plans for the coming year?
 What are your operational strategies?
 Will you need to hire additional employees?
-Are you expecting any large capital expenditures?
-You must obtain answers to these types of questions in order to formulate a sound budget.
+Are you expecting any significant capital expenditures?
+You must obtain answers to these types of questions to formulate a sound budget.

-Truth be told, it could be a challenge simply to get critical members to agree on a high-level mission before delving into the nitty gritty of budget development.
-It will take time for you to assimilate these contributions, make decisions and garner buy-in prior to laying out the numbers.
+Getting critical members to agree on a high-level mission could be challenging before delving into the nitty gritty of budget development.
+Before laying out the numbers, it will take time for you to assimilate these contributions, make decisions, and garner buy-in.

-In addition, you may be required to meet specific deadlines for board review and approval.
+In addition, you may need to meet specific deadlines for board review and approval.
 Hitting these dates is essential to ensuring business success and growth.
 Don’t "back-burner" the tasks associated with budget preparation and risk missing mandatory dates for plan submission.

 4. Budgeting is an iterative process.

 You’re not going to nail the perfect budget on the first try.
 That’s simply not how business budgeting works.
-The entire effort is an iterative process, one that demands the requisite time and attention to evolve.
+The entire effort is an iterative process that demands the requisite time and attention to evolve.

 If you answer to a board, do not expect the budget to go through on the first attempt.
-You need to give yourself time for multiple reviews and the corresponding work associated with implementing changes.
+You must give yourself time for multiple reviews and the work associated with implementing changes.

 If the idea of budget development still concerns you, it’s wise to put this crucial function in the hands of experts.
-To find out more about why your business should outsource its finance and accounting needs, download our free tip sheet.
+Schedule a consultation with G-Squared Partners for an informative, open discussion about your business.